 Though it hurts some whose spouses are in limerence to hear this – and I hate that it will hurt them – I wish to speak to your emotions, not only for you but for others who read this who are in similar situations.

 Though limerence by its very nature is relatively short-lived (typically lasting somewhere between 3 months and 36 months) it is a very real and intense emotion/feeling.
 When a person decides to leave a limerent relationship, or if they are the one abandoned by the other, the emotions don’t immediately disappear.
+There is no instant limerence cure.
 It’s not unusual for either or both parties to go through a type of grief process.
 We humans grieve when we lose something or someone we value deeply.

 You will likely go through a process similar to what’s known as the Grieving Process.
 As/when/if you do go through this process, consider my responses to the steps you will likely go through.